neo4j-contrib/neomodel/doc/source/relationships.rst

 Cardinality
 ===========
-It is possible to (softly) enforce cardinality constraints on your relationships.
+It is possible to enforce cardinality constraints on your relationships.
 Remember this needs to be declared on both sides of the relationship definition::

     class Person(StructuredNode):